fsidhoum/load-test-ws/README.md

-# WebSocket Load Tester
+# Load Tester for WebSocket and HTTP

-A Node.js application designed to test WebSocket server capacity by simulating a large number of simultaneous connections.
-This tool is particularly useful for testing WebSocket servers deployed in Kubernetes clusters.
+A Node.js application designed to test WebSocket and HTTP server capacity by simulating a large number of simultaneous connections or requests.
+This tool is particularly useful for testing servers deployed in Kubernetes clusters.

 ## Features

+- Supports two test modes: WebSocket and HTTP
-- Simulates multiple WebSocket connections from a single container
+- Simulates multiple WebSocket connections or HTTP requests from a single container
+- Supports all common HTTP methods (GET, POST, PUT, DELETE, etc.)
 - Supports deploying multiple replicas via Docker Compose or Kubernetes
 - Configurable connection modes: instant or progressive
 - Tracks and reports connection statistics to InfluxDB time-series database